 NIPSCO wants you to pay at least $11 more each month for your electricity!

-In April 2019, a partial settlement was reached in the case amongst most of the parties, including CAC, which if approved by the IURC, will cut NIPSCO’s requested rate increase in half, and reduce the monthly fixed customer charge to $10.50, down from the current level of $11.00.
+A partial settlement was reached in the case amongst most of the parties, including CAC, which if approved by the IURC, will cut NIPSCO’s requested rate increase in half, and reduce the monthly fixed customer charge to $10.50, down from the current level of $11.00.

 However, a second settlement was also reached between NIPSCO and the large industrial customers.
 CAC and most of the other parties to the case are opposing this second settlement as if approved by the IURC, the settlement promises to shift an extraordinary amount of costs away from industrial customers, and onto commercial and residential customers.

 It is inconceivable to CAC that the State of Indiana would raise rates on Hoosier households and small businesses in order to allow large, and profitable, industrial customers to be absolved of their responsibility to pay their fair share of costs, which were incurred in large part, to serve their electric needs.
 This case is fully briefed and we are waiting on a final order from the IURC, which is expected to be issued in late 2019.